gcallah/BookReviews/schroeder.md

 book, argue against utopianism.

-The original publication dates of these essays range, as the title indicates, from 1991 to 2016.
-The opening essay, "A Just, Unnecessary War," argues that, while the First Gulf War was a just war, there was a better way to proceed: continuing the sanctions regime.
+The original publication dates of these essays range, as the title indicates, from 1991 to 2016, and they are arranged in the book in chronological order.
+The first essay, "A Just, Unnecessary War," argues that, while the First Gulf War was just, there was a better way to proceed: continuing the sanctions regime.
+Although S. admits this would have been a *slower* way to evict Iraq from Kuwait, he argues that it would have the international community's commitment to resolving conflicts while turning to war only as a last resort.
+And he argues that sanctions *were* working, and would have continued to do so.
+It is essentially a version of the ancient punishment of exiling a miscreant from the  polis implemented at the international level: a rogue state would be exiled from the community of nations, and not allowed to rejoin without showing it had mended its ways.
+Given the great dependence of the subjects of modern states on international trade, this exile, S. holds, would be sufficiently onerous to bring that state back in line.
+And given the dependence of modern armies on resources from abroad the rodue state would find itself increasingly powerless in the meantime.

-In his essay, "The New World Order: A Historical Perspective," S. discusses the term that was popular at the time of the first Bush administration.
-He sees it as part of a longer trend towards improved international relations, and claims that "a new era in international relations has emerged since World War II" (24).
+In his essay, "The New World Order: A Historical Perspective," S. discusses the term (New World Order, or NWO) that was prominent at the time of the first Bush administration.
+He sees that very popularity as part of a larger trend towards improved international relations, and claims that "a new era in international relations has emerged since World War II" (24).
 Here S's progressive character comes through clearly, as he cites things like the "permanent pacification of Western Europe" (how does he know it is permanent?) and "the dismantling of the great European colonial empires" as signs of this new era.

 "a failure to uphold the rule of law in critical areas will encourage